Quantiles, Ranks and Signs in Metric Spaces

 Let

-Proposition~\ref{Prop.Global} states that the $\tau$th empirical global quantile, similar to its local version, also lies in a small neighbourhood (with a radius of order $n^{-1/2}$) of the $\tau$th global quantile contours.
-See Appendix~\ref{sec.proofs} for its proof. \begin{proposition} Let Assumptions~\ref{ass.GC}-\ref{ass.UL} hold.
+Proposition~\ref{Prop.Global} states that the $\tau$th empirical global quantile, similar to its local version, also lies in a small neighborhood (with a radius of order $n^{-1/2}$) of the $\tau$th global quantile contours.
+See Section~\ref{sec.proofs} in the Supplementary material for its proof. \begin{proposition} Let Assumptions~\ref{ass.GC}-\ref{ass.UL} hold.
 Then for any $\tau \in [0, 1]$, with probability one,

 where $\tau\n = \tau + \frac{1}{\sqrt{n}}D_{n}(\tau) + o_{\rm P}(n^{-1/2}),$ and $D_{n}(\tau)$ converges to a normal distribution with mean zero.

 \end{proposition}